kiboschool/course-pm-and-design/src/lessons/managing-products/agile-development.md

 ![image](https://user-images.githubusercontent.com/1774663/222887198-8e954ab9-1953-46eb-8804-e5c7672bcd7e.png)

-You may recall that the class began with an assertion that **software is a team sport!** Even though there can be some friction (remember the image above?), building great products requires collaboration and engagement with users and team members.
+We began this with an assertion that **software is a team sport!**

+Even though there can be some friction (remember the image above?), building great products requires collaboration and engagement with users and team members.
 In this lesson, we explore how agile development helps software teams collaborate well.

 ## What is Agile?

-Agile software development is an approach to software development that emphasizes **building and shipping small pieces of working functionality.** It is often used in software development but can also be applied to other types of projects.
+Agile software development is an approach to software development that emphasizes **building and shipping small pieces of working functionality.**

 <aside>
   📺 Watch the video below for an overview of agile development